aminomancer/uc.css.js/README.md

 | widget.disable-native-theme-for-content 	| Boolean 	| true 	| Enables Firefox's custom appearance for elements like checkboxes.
 Skips the "native" appearance given by the OS stylesheets. 	|
 </details>

+This theme requires more technical setup than most because it changes a lot of lower-level stuff like javascript methods and icon/animation source code, but if you follow the instructions fully it'll work for anyone on any modern desktop OS, regardless of background knowledge.
+It requires [**fx-autoconfig**](https://github.com/MrOtherGuy/fx-autoconfig) to register the icon package.
+This *specific* loader is required for most of my scripts too.
+Some other scripts are not compatible with it, but I can port them so feel free to post an issue/discussion on here to make a request.

+Download the [resources](/resources) folder and place it in your `chrome` folder — fx-autoconfig will automatically register it to the path `chrome://userchrome/content/`.
+For extra completeness, I also strongly recommend downloading [utils/chrome.manifest](/utils/chrome.manifest) to deal with some of the trickier icons.
+Replace the file from fx-autoconfig with mine.
+This will strictly redirect some `chrome://` URIs from the vanilla icons to icons from this theme, so the changes will apply globally, even in markup.
+This makes it *much* easier to change icons, and makes it possible to customize some icons that would be simply impossible to change otherwise.
+By default, fx-autoconfig expects scripts to be in folder called `JS`, whereas mine are in `script`.
+Replacing the manifest with mine changes this, so make sure your script folder is called `script`.

 The `userContent.css` file handles stuff like the devtools, some UI pages and context menus, plaintext pages, browser background color while pages are loading, and the built-in HTML video player.
 It also includes some site-specific changes like my personal dark mode layout for Wikipedia.
-It isn't required for the rest of the theme to work, but takes care of some issues endemic to Firefox that might cause dark mode users a lot of grief otherwise.
+The Firefox UI is increasingly integrated with content browsers.
+Sometimes you're looking at a content browser and you don't even realize it.
+For example, several modal dialogs that appear to be part of the parent process are actually content.
+So `userContent.css` isn't required for the rest of the theme to work, but without it you'll find some elements look inconsistent with the theme, and it also takes care of some issues that make the fabled global dark mode harder to realize.

-This theme requires [**fx-autoconfig**](https://github.com/MrOtherGuy/fx-autoconfig) or some other javascript loader to register the icon package.
-Download the [resources](/resources) folder and place it in your `chrome` folder — fx-autoconfig will automatically register it.
-For extra completeness, you can download [utils/chrome.manifest](/utils/chrome.manifest) to deal with some of the trickier icons.
-Replace the one from fx-autoconfig with mine, then make sure to rename your `JS` folder to `script`, or change the line in the manifest file.
-This will strictly redirect some `chrome://` URIs from the vanilla icons to icons from this theme, so the changes will apply globally, even in markup.

-`userChrome.css` doesn't require any fonts, but `userContent.css` uses [Overpass](https://fonts.google.com/specimen/Overpass), [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) and [Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono) for plaintext files and the picture-in-picture button.
+`userChrome.css` doesn't require any fonts, but `userContent.css` uses [Overpass](https://fonts.google.com/specimen/Overpass) and [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) for plaintext files and the picture-in-picture button.
 Since they're free and show up frequently, it makes sense to install them locally rather than use webfont.

 To get the complete functionality [shown in the video](https://youtu.be/BAuABH13ytM), you'll need to install at least some of the scripts.
 The stylesheets work fine without the scripts, but functionally it'll be just like vanilla Firefox.
-Instructions and explanations for the scripts are below.
+Instructions and explanations for the scripts are [below](#installation).

-Most of the important colors can be changed in [uc-globals.css](/uc-globals.css) and [uc-variables.css](/uc-variables.css), but I'm still in the process of making everything easily configurable and adding a light mode.
-It's just a theme I built for personal use over the course of a couple years, so there isn't much top-down organization at the moment.
+Most of the important colors can be changed in [uc-globals.css](/uc-globals.css) and [uc-variables.css](/uc-variables.css).
+Changing the hues is easy, but at the moment I wouldn't recommend trying to convert it to a "light" color scheme.
+Also, instead of modifying uc-globals and uc-variables directly, it'll be easier to make your own stylesheet that overrides the variables.
+Then you can just add `@import url(uc-overrides.css);` to the end of [userChrome.css](/userChrome.css) so it'll win over the theme.

 <h2><b>Scripts:</b></h2>

 The files in the scripts folder are not content scripts like you'd load in Tampermonkey.
 They're meant to execute in the same context as Firefox's internal scripts.
 They're scripts for the Firefox frontend itself rather than for webpages.
 This is sort of analogous to gaining "privileges" to modify your UI document directly.
 With CSS alone you can only do so much.
 Even a lot of purely aesthetic features may require JavaScript, like the search engine icons shown in the GIF above.

 They need to be loaded by an autoconfig script loader.
 I recommend [**fx-autoconfig by MrOtherGuy**](https://github.com/MrOtherGuy/fx-autoconfig) which is extremely robust.
-Some of my scripts are not fully compatible with loaders other than MrOtherGuy's because they don't support loading scripts into the global execution context before windows have been initialized.
-(The theme itself needs a javascript loader, and is designed for this particular one, but if you know how to register a manifest file then you can use any loader)
+Some of my scripts are not fully compatible with loaders other than MrOtherGuy's.
+In particular, most will be incompatible with xiaoxiaoflood's loader.
+The theme itself needs a javascript loader to register the icon resources too, and it's designed for fx-autoconfig, but if you know how to register a manifest file then you can use any loader.
+Icons can be loaded other ways, but registering a manifest is the only way to make the paths work in any context.
+Everyone's absolute paths are different, and relative paths like `./icon.svg` would break down if the referring script or stylesheet was loaded from an unexpected or data path, which this theme does in a few cases.

 <h3><b>Installation:</b></h3>